Estimated reading time: 5 minutes

 Increased Health Risks

-Individuals with chronic illness are at an increased risk with COVID-19.
+Individuals with chronic illness are at an increased risk of COVID-19.
 Thus, those with heart or lung disease, diabetes, or asthma are more likely to worry about their safety.
 While their concerns are valid, constant worrying leads to stress and poor mental health.

 Due to the uncertain circumstances caused by the pandemic, alcohol or substance abuse is on the rise.
 Thus, the pandemic has increased the need for more mental health workers.
 Even after the pandemic, those with mental illnesses will need the care that only trained professionals can give.